PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Bass Reflex Systems

-The PreSonus Eris E5 XT utilizes a bass reflex system to deliver a rich, meaty low-end response.
+The PreSonus Eris Studio 5 utilizes a bass reflex system to deliver a rich, meaty, low-end response.
 But you may be wondering how this system works.

 Woman holding a PreSonus Eris E5 XT studio monitor with a blue background.